gy-putra/filament-panel-v2/README.md

 ## Bug Reports

-If you discover a bug in Filament Starter, please [open an issue](https://github.com/log1x/filament-starter/issues).
+If you discover a bug in NAWITATOUR, please [open an issue](https://github.com/log1x/filament-starter/issues).

 ## Contributing